Data Scout Notes: 2013: 1stM...(+) 11-09-13 Knee INJ, Out for 2013...PWCamp/PLombardi/POutland/PNagurski/PBednarik/PMaxwell/TSX-PTW...2012: 1stM

-The Florida native comes from a tough background and is a long way from home, but the 325-pounder has a bright football future if he stays dedicated to the game.
+The Florida native comes from a tough background, but the 325-pounder has a bright football future if he stays dedicated to the game.
 Nix was highly recruited out of high school and chose Notre Dame over several in-state programs, including Florida, Florida State and Miami (Fla.).

-After redshirting in 2010, he started 11 games the following year as a first-year player at the nose guard position, anchoring the middle of the Irish's three-man front.
-Nix finished with 45 tackles, 4.5 tackles for loss and a half sack.
+After redshirting in 2010, he started 11 games as a first-year player at the nose guard position, anchoring the middle of the Irish's three-man front.
+Nix finished with 45 tackles, 4.5 tackles for loss and a half-sack.

 After a breakthrough 2012, Nix was overweight to start the '13 season.
-Just as he started to round into shape, he missed two games with knee tendinitis.
+Just as he started to round into shape, he missed two games with knee tendinitis that ultimately turned out to be a torn meniscus.
 When healthy, Nix displayed the unique blend of power and burst that has earned him first round buzz throughout much of his career.

 Typical 3-4 nose guard prospect who spent his freshman season concentrating on strength and conditioning ... tutored by the departed Ian Williams ... enters fall practice looking to compete for a starting spot on the defensive line.